 Can I get a PCR test done at the resort?

 Most resorts can arrange for a PCR test to be carried out at the resort.
-Please be aware that an additional charge may apply.
+Please be aware that an additional charge may apply - ask us for details.

 Which airlines are travelling to the Maldives?

 At the current time British Airways (direct flights from London Heathrow on Wednesday, Friday and Sunday), Qatar Airways, Emirates and Etihad Airlines are all travelling from the UK to the Maldives.
-From 12 December, SriLankan Airlines will start a twice weekly (Tuesday and Saturday) direct flight to the Maldives from London Heathrow.
+Travelling direct with British Airways has the advantage that you do not risk a transiting country being on the red or amber list which would have quarantine implications on your return.

 What if I test positive for Covid-19 within 96 hours of my departure date?